spatie/laravel-queued-db-cleanup/README.md

 composer require spatie/laravel-queued-db-cleanup
 ```

 The package uses a lock to prevent multiple deletions for the same query to be executed at the same time.
-We recommend using redis to store the lock.
+We recommend using Redis to store the lock.

 Behind the scenes this package leverages [job batches](https://laravel.com/docs/master/queues#job-batching).
 Make sure your created the batches table mentioned in the Laravel documentation.

 Optionally, you can publish the config file with:

 ```bash
 php artisan vendor:publish --provider="Spatie\LaravelQueuedDbCleanup\LaravelQueuedDbCleanupServiceProvider" --tag="config"
 ```